Muncher2112/Aviatrix_37/README.md

 # Aviatrix_37
 Virtual version of the board game Aviatrix.
 Vibe coded using GPT4.0, as a test to see what it's capable of.

-Play the real game here!
+Buy the real game here!
 https://plaay.com/shop/plaay-now/aviatrix-37

 ## License